Category Archives: Saxe-Coburg and Gotha

 Friedrich Josias had four elder siblings:

-Friedrich Josias was educated by tutors at home, and then attended the Casimirianum Coburg in Coburg, Bavaria, Germany from 1929 to 1934.
+Friedrich Josias was educated at home by tutors.
+He then attended the Casimirianum Coburg in Coburg, Bavaria, Germany from 1929 to 1934.
 He then attended the Schnepfenthal Salzmann School, a boarding school in Gotha, Germany, founded in 1784, graduating in 1938.

 In 1938, Friedrich Josias joined the German Army and participated in the German occupation of Czechoslovakia in 1939.
 In 1941, he participated in the German occupation of Poland and France and fought in campaigns in Yugoslavia and the Soviet Union.